 When a van is hitched onto a vehicle, an electric connection pin from the van (or trailer of any kind) must be plugged into the vehicle.
 It is through this connection that tail, stop and turning lights work in conjunction with the vehicle’s lights.
-With a van, the electrics while the vehicle engine is running, also work the fridge and puts charge (or power) into the van’s battery.
-The power to run the lights comes from this battery on overnight stops.
+With a van, the electrics while the vehicle engine is running, also work the fridge and puts charge (or power) into the caravan’s battery.

 The first part of the three-way-fridge is worked from the vehicle engine.

 An electric cable is plugged into the side of the van when the van is parked overnight, or for any length of time.
 All the van’s electrical needs come from this outside electrical source.

 Electricity definitely the easiest